dotnet/csharplang/spec/attributes.md

 *   `Name` shall identify a non-static read-write public field or property on `T`.
 If `T` has no such field or property, then a compile-time error occurs.

-*   If any of the values within *positional-argument-list* P or one of the values within *named-argument-list* `N` is of type `System.String` and the value is not well-formed as defined by the Unicode Standard, it is implementation-defined whether the value compiled is equal to the run-time value retrieved (§22.4.3). [*Note:* As an example, a string which contains a high surrogate UTF-16 code unit which isn't immediately followed by a low surrogate code unit is not well-formed. *end note*]
+*   If any of the values within *positional-argument-list* P or one of the values within *named-argument-list* `N` is of type `System.String` and the value is not well-formed as defined by the Unicode Standard, it is implementation-defined whether the value compiled is equal to the run-time value retrieved (§22.4.3).
+>[!NOTE]
+>As an example, a string which contains a high surrogate UTF-16 code unit which isn't immediately followed by a low surrogate code unit is not well-formed.

 *   Store the following information (for run-time instantiation of the attribute) in the assembly output by the compiler as a result of compiling the program containing the attribute: the attribute class `T`, the instance constructor `C` on `T`, the *positional-argument-list * `P`, the *named-argument-list* `N`, and the associated program entity `E`, with the values resolved completely at compile-time.